-The 'don't know' and 'refused' codes are always exclusive i.e., you cannot code or enter another response category and code 'don't know' at the same time.
-If you do so, a warning screen will appear and you will have to go back and delete whichever response is in error.
+The 'don't know' and 'refused' codes are always exclusive i.e., you cannot code or enter another response category and code 'don't know'.
+If you do so a warning screen will appear and you will have to go back and delete whichever response is in error.